Double-decker bus: Germany

 In Germany, double-decker buses in Berlin are operated by Berliner Verkehrsbetriebe (BVG).
-The fleet was reduced from 1,000 in 1992 to 450 in 2002.
+Berlin has had the largest double-decker fleet on continental Europe with 197 vehicles operating as of 2023 (compared to 484 single-deckers and 928 articulated buses).
+However it used to be higher: 1,000 in 1992, reduced to 450 in 2002.
+The city originally had double-decker buses at least since the 1920s.

 The models in operation in 2004 were 13.5 m long and held around 95 passengers.
 The replacements, which are supplied by Neoman Bus, are 1.8 m longer.
 The new buses are able to hold 128 passengers.

 Italy

 During the 1960s and 1970s, major cities like Turin, Milan, Rome, Florence, Verona, Bologna, Rimini, Naples, Bari and Palermo adopted Fiat double decker buses.

 The most common model was the Fiat 412 Aerfer, and in 1961 it was replaced by Fiat 413 Viberti Monotral CV61.

 Liechtenstein

 Liemobil operates four double decker MAN A39 buses on service 11 between Sargans, Switzerland and Feldkirch, Vorarlberg, Austria and on other services 12, 13 and 14 in the country.

 Netherlands

 It is only very recently that double-decker buses have started to be used in the Netherlands.
 On 10 December 2017 Connexxion put 18 three-axle double-deckers into service on route 346 between Haarlem and Amsterdam Zuid, a heavily used commuter route not served by rail.
 They are Futura FDD2s built by VDL Bus & Coach in Valkenswaard, are 14.1 m long, and carry 86 seated passengers.
 Their introduction was not entirely without issues since their route initially had to be diverted to avoid passing under a dangerously low tram overhead wire near the VU Medical Centre stop.

 Also in December 2017, Qbuzz introduced five double-deckers on its route 300 between Groningen and Emmen.
 These are Van Hool TDX27 Astromegas, also 14.1 m long and carrying 85 passengers.